Want automated bank reconciliation in Excel? Read on.

 Streamline the reconciliation process for your bank transactions effortlessly.
 Begin by mastering essential formulas and then applying that knowledge effectively.

-The formulas/functions we will be using in order to do the automation of bank reconciliation in Excel are:
+The bank reconciliation formulas/functions we will use in order to do the automation of bank reconciliation in Excel are:

 Reconciling Cash Deposits with bank statement

-Bank Reconciliation includes Reconciling cash deposits with bank statement and it can aslo have some sort of automation in Excel.
+Bank Reconciliation includes Reconciling cash deposits with bank statement and it can also have some sort of automation in Excel.

 It allows you to add up the values in a range that meet a particular criterion or satisfy a specific condition.

 So, we use batch numbers when we reconcile in Excel.